 As a quick growing plant cellulose material, it does not require irrigation, fertilization, chemicals or pesticides during the growing process.
 It’s resistant to drought and waterlogging.
 Bamboo fibre is praised as ‘ the natural, green and eco-friendly new type textile of the 21st century.

 The production of bamboo fabric is not a heavy industrial process. requires relatively minimal energy consumption.
-As a reusable bag substrate, bamboo carry bags can be returned to landfill to compost naturally.
+As a reusable bag substrate, bamboo carry bags can be composted naturally in correctly prepared home composts or returned to landfill to degrade,rot down .